tronprotocol/pm/TRON Core Devs Meetings/Meeting 60.md

 - **Federico**

-    The API will return an explicit error indicating the shielded transaction is `is not allowed`.
+    The API will return an explicit error indicating the shielded transaction `is not allowed`.

 - **Brown**